LNP-BP/LNPBPs/lnpbp-0002.md

 Cryptographic commitments embedded into bitcoin transactions is a widely-used practice.
-It's application include timestamping [1], single-use seals [2], pay-to-contract settlement schemes [3], sidechains [4], blockchain anchoring [5], Taproot, Graftroot [6, 7, 8], Scriptless scripts [9] and many others.
+It's application include timestamping [1], single-use seals [2], pay-to-contract settlement schemes [3], sidechains [4], blockchain anchoring [5], Taproot, Graftroot proposals [6, 7, 8], Scriptless scripts [9] and many others.

 ## Motivation

-A number of cryptographic commitment (CC) use cases require the commitment to be present within non-P2(W)PK(H) outputs.
+A number of cryptographic commitment (CC) use cases require the commitment to be present within non-P2(W)PK(H) outputs, which may contain multiple public keys and need a more clear definition of how the public key can be found within the the bitcoin script itself.
 For instance, embedding CC into Lightning Network (LN) payment channel state updates in the current version require modification of an offered HTLC and received HTLC transaction outputs [10], and these transactions contain only a single P2WSH output.
 With the following updates [11] LN will likely will change a single P2WPKH (named `to_remote`) output within the commitment transaction, also leading to a requirement for a standard and secure way of making CC inside P2(W)SH outputs.

 At the same time, P2(W)SH and other non-standard outputs (like explicit P2S outputs, including OP_RETURN type) are not trivial to use in CC commitments, since CC requires deterministic definition of the actual commitment case.
 Normally,